LdesignMedia/moodle-local_commander/README.md

 ## Contributing

 Contributions are welcome and will be fully credited.
-We accept contributions via Pull Requests on Github.
+We accept contributions via Pull Requests on GitHub.